datahaus/datahaus.construction/phases/README.md

 Possible resource: Fernando Garcia 404-538-2458 - Basement on Georgia Ave (July 2014) - Don't remember which house.
 -->

+- Adding the 4' basement stairway will occur after the adjacent basement wall is added so we have structural support while dirt is removed.

 | **Temporarily unhook HVAC** | | |
 |---|---|---|
 | Remove freon and detach 2 AC units.
 Depending on weather, temporaily extend lines and move further east outside of fence | $100 | $700 |